AI/LLMs and distros like Ubuntu stand to benefit

 A engorged-memory model had been oft-rumoured since the launch of the raspberry Pi 5 in 2024 – and long-desired by fans of this particular single-board computer (SBC).

-Most use-cases for a Pi involve streamlined, stripped-down, and optimised software designed for low-power computing.
-If anything, the memory increase may marginally increase power usage.
+Most use-cases for a Pi involve running streamlined, stripped-down, and optimised software, software often designed for low-power computing devices.
+Gaming emulators, media centres, networking/privacy, and other jobs already run well.

-Those who use their Pi 5 as a desktop PC are likely to see the additional memory improve multi-tasking, reduce “swappiness”, and boost overall responsiveness (especially if running a web browser with lots of tabs alongside other software).
+But those who use their Pi 5 as a desktop PC, running a full desktop OS will find the increased memory improves multi-tasking, reduces “swappiness”, and boosts responsiveness (especially if running a web browser with lots of tabs alongside other software).

 “While Raspberry Pi OS has been tuned to have low base memory requirements, heavyweight distributions like Ubuntu benefit from additional memory capacity for desktop use cases,” as Raspberry Pi’s Eben Upton says.

-However, the real appeal of this Raspberry Pi 5 16GB upgrade is will be in AI inferencing, LLMs, VLMs, et al (using Raspberry Pi AI accelerator boards launched last year).
+However, the real lure in the Raspberry Pi 5 16GB upgrade is will be in AI inferencing, LLMs, VLMs, et al (using Raspberry Pi AI accelerator boards launched last year).
 Large language models are memory intensive3, so the more memory, the faster the output.

 The raw performance is likely to be inline with the 8GB in regular synthetic benchmarking.
 Those tests won’t pick up on the benefits of 16GB RAM in real-world working, like being able to do more stuff at the same time.
 AI benchmarks will be interesting though.